Fehmarnbelt tunnel: a visionary yet controversial project

 A road-and-rail tunnel would close the remaining major gap in Northern Europe’s transport network.

 Challenges to overcome

 But the challenges are immense.
 It is not just the fierce opposition to planning permission in Germany that has to be overcome.
 The tunnel itself is a technologically challenging project.
-The plan is to dig a 12-metre deep and 80- to 140-metre wide trench in the seabed at water depths of up to 30 metres, sink the precast concrete sections for the four-tube tunnel into the trench, connect them up and cover them with a protective layer of rocks and sand.
+The plan is to dig a 12-meter deep and 80- to 140-meter wide trench in the seabed at water depths of up to 30 meters, sink the precast concrete sections for the four-tube tunnel into the trench, connect them up and cover them with a protective layer of rocks and sand.
 When completed, this will be the world’s longest and deepest underwater rail-and-road tunnel.
-To complicate matters even further, the listed bridge connecting the island of Fehmarn to the German mainland, which was opened back in 1963, will not only be a serious bottleneck for the much greater volume of traffic but has also been shown to be incapable of withstanding the additional traffic loads.
+To complicate matters even further, the listed bridge connecting the island of Fehmarn to the German mainland, which was opened in 1963, will not only be a serious bottleneck for the much greater traffic volume but has also been shown to be incapable of withstanding the additional traffic loads.

 Analyzing sea-borne traffic flows